Documentation for Administrators

 Desktop

-The View button display as blue when no files or comments have been added/attached and displays as green when there are comments or files already included.
+The View button display as blue when no files or comments have been added/attached and displays as green and displays as Has Files, Has Comments, or Has Comments and Files when there are comments or files already included.

 a.
 Attach any Files in the corresponding section by dragging and dropping files into this section, click Select to the select the file, or click the scanner icon to scan the file.